PawanKumar08/PawanKumar08/noiseui.md

 - Day and night indication lines: The grey lines(as a pulse) on the chart indicate day(high) and night period(low).
 Applicable for Average 15 min and Average OPB periods.

 - Weekday and Weekend indication lines: The grey dashed lines(as a pulse) on the chart indicate weekdays (high), and weekends(low).
-Applicable for Average 15 min and Average OPB periods.
+Applicable for Average 15 min and Average OPB periods.-->

 ### Histogram